lawrie/saxonsoc-ulx3s-bin/Smp/README.md

 `mpg123 -T -f 4096 file.mp3`

-You can use alsamixer to set the volume if you create a .soundrc file in the home directory with contents:
+You can use alsamixer to set the volume if you create a .asoundrc file in the home directory with contents:

 ```
 pcm.!default {